 Why was my transfer (or withdrawal) to my external bank account rejected or canceled?

 If you’re trying to transfer money outside of Stash, there’s a handful of reasons your transfer may have been rejected.
-We’ll go over them below.
+Here are the most common reasons:

-You can only transfer your available balance in your Stash Bank account or your amount available to transfer in your Portfolio Cash.
+You can only transfer your cash balance in your Stash banking account, or your Portfolio Cash in your portfolio(s).
 Here’s how to find these amounts in the app:

-The SEC requires a settlement period of 2 business days after all sales on securities.
-After initiating a sale, the money will be available for your use on the 3rd business day.
-Keep in mind that business days are Monday through Friday, excluding weekends and US market holidays.
+The Securities and Exchange Commission (SEC) requires a settlement period of two business days after all sales on securities.
+After initiating a sale, the money will be available for your use on the third business day.
+Keep in mind that business days are Monday-Friday, excluding weekends and U.S. market holidays.

-You just made a transfer from your external bank account to your Stash Bank account.
+You just made a transfer from your external bank account to your Stash banking account

-To protect you from fraud, we hold all transfers from an external bank account to your Stash Bank for a period of up to 5 business days.
-Once this holding period is over, your money will be available for your use.
-Keep in mind that business days are Monday through Friday, excluding weekends and US market holidays.
+To protect you from fraud, we hold all transfers from an external bank account to your Stash banking account for a period of up to five business days.
+Once this holding period is over, your money will be available for use.
+Keep in mind that business days are Monday-Friday, excluding weekends and US market holidays.

 Apex Clearing, our custodian, is required by law to send you trade confirmations and monthly statements.
 If your email address on file is incorrect or invalid, they’ll mail you a paper copy for a fee.
-If these paper copies are returned by post, Apex Clearing will put a hold on your account until they can get in touch with you.
-It’s vital to keep valid email and mailing addresses on file.
+If these paper copies are returned by the post office, Apex Clearing will put a hold on your account until they can get in touch with you.
+This is why it’s important to keep valid email and mailing addresses on file.

-To resolve this issue, check that your email address is correct and typo-free as listed in your Stash account.
+To resolve this issue, check that the email address on your Stash account is correct and typo-free.

 Can’t find an answer to your question?